bezokurepo/models/Armenian/README.md

 - **CoNLL-U export**: Toggle between table and CoNLL-U format output

 ## Windows Powershell support can be found here - https://learn.microsoft.com/en-us/windows/python/beginners
 Commands can be copied into the Terminal window and have been tested on Ubuntu.
 For Windows, it may require some extra steps.
-If you need support to install Python or any of the commands below, try the pythin beginners link first.
+If you need support to install Python or any of the commands below, try the python beginners link first.

 ## Requirements
 1) Install Python (one-time)